atvs1478/sq/README.md

 This parameter can use used as well to assign a GPIO that will be set to 1 when playback starts and wil be reset to 0 when squeezelite becomes idle.
 The idle timeout is set on the squeezelite command line through -C \<timeout\>

-Finally, if you have an audio jack that supports insertion (ste to GND when inserted), you can specify whch GPIO it's connected to.
+Finally, if you have an audio jack that supports insertion (set to GND when inserted), you can specify whch GPIO it's connected to.
 Using the parameter jack_mutes_amp allows to mute the amp when headset (e.g.) is inserted.

 Syntax is: